How to Overcome Temptations

 5. Desire Transformation

-Have I been consistently asking Him to supernaturally replace my cravings for "splurging" with a genuine hunger for healthier desires?
+Have you been consistently asking Him to supernaturally replace your cravings for "splurging" with a genuine hunger for healthier desires?

 The Lesson: We often ask for "strength to resist," but we rarely ask for "different desires."
 Persistent Faith involves believing that God can actually change what you find appetizing.
 When you ask Him to make healthy food taste like a blessing and junk food taste like "vanity," you are asking for a heart transplant, not just a diet.